ernsheong/joncloudgeek.com/content/blog/what-cloud-native-is-and-isnt/index.md

 Let's stretch this citizen-country analogy a bit further.
 There are many countries, and many citizens who, in most cases, belong to only one particular country.
 Not all countries are the same, though generally they share certain characteristics that make them a country: flag, immigration, government, shared culture/language.
 Likewise there are probably many ways to do _**cloud native infrastructure**_, and while there may be differences in implementation and details, they share the same distinctive set of characteristics and principles.

 Secondly, a citizen of a particular country may visit another country and live there for many years.
 However, even after being in another country for a decade, that citizen would probably still say that he is more at home in his home country, and able to better take advantage of the benefits of citizenship that are bestowed to him at home.
-Likewise, a particular ***cloud native application*** is always written in such a way that the application is more at home and _able to take fuller advantage of the infrastructure_ in a certain infrastructure than in another infrastructure.
+Likewise, a particular ***cloud native application*** is always written in such a way that the application is more at home and _able to take fuller advantage of the infrastructure_ in a certain *native* infrastructure than in another infrastructure.

 In essence, when we talk about cloud native, we need to address what it means for both **infrastructure** and **applications** to be cloud native.